muziyoshiz/hashicorp-sample/README.md

 * Vagrant
 * Ansible

-This configuration was tested in the following environment:
+This configuration requires more than 10 GB memory.
+It was tested in the following environment:

 * MacBook Pro (Retina, 15-inch, Mid 2014)
     * CPU: 2.2 GHz Intel Core i7